 A lone German plane wheeled over the farm high in the sky like a bird of prey, adding to the heightened atmosphere.
 A few weeks ago, the Germans had released chlorine gas in this sector.
 The colonial French troops had fled, leaving a five-mile hole in the line.
 Luckily, the Germans were not prepared to exploit this.

 When he returned from his briefing, Lieutenant Judd was full of urgency and new orders.
 He was looking from man to man and his eyes fell on me.

 “Walsh, you will be joining this machine gun crew.”
 You will be under the command of Corporal MacCormack here, you do whatever he tells you to keep that gun firing”.
 “However,” he added, “at the first sign of gas, you’re to put on this Vermorel tank and make sure that none settles around the team or their gun.”
 I looked at the tank; it was a very heavy brass tank, with leather straps and had a lengthy hose and nozzle.
 It held 4 gallons when full.
 I looked at my rifle, “No, you won’t be able to use your hold a rifle while you’re using it.”
 The Lieutenant said, pre-empting my question.
-I tucked my tightly bound right hand behind my back, I could not fire gun and could barely hold a mug of tea with it.
+I tucked my tightly bound right arm behind my back.
 He looked around and raised his voice, addressing everyone.
 “There will be no retreat for us.”
 The men cheered.

 Corporal MacCormack patted the barrel of his machine gun affectionately.